pytholic/pytholic/README.md

   * Point Cloud classification, segmentation and registration with deep learning
   * Medical image processing and segmentation
   * Deep learning for healthcare
-  * Integration of deep learning model into with Unity3d
+  * Integration of deep learning model into Unity3d
 - 📫 You can reach me at rajahaseeb147@gmail.com

 <!---